zhangkevin747/Power_Outage_Analysis/README.md

 | West                 | 1636.31          | 225303               | 717.932          |
 | West North Central   | 796.071          | 66242.4              | 391.2            |

+Regions like East North Central and the Northeast experience longer outages and higher demand loss, indicating areas where infrastructure improvements may be critical.

 Similarly, I looked to see how severity of outbreaks changed over time by grouping by year.